YohanaHerrero/QtCounterpart/README.md

     import QtCounterpart
 ```

-Beside the python packages, you will also need an integral field data cube, four HST bands of the same field, a catalogue of detected MUSE sources and a photometric catalog.
+Besides the python packages, you will also need an integral field data cube, four HST bands of the same field, a catalogue of detected MUSE sources and a photometric catalog.
 The MUSE and photometric catalogue must contain the following columns:

 - ID